 Orange/brown slime is caused by harmless bacteria that form slimy or fluffy deposits.
 These deposits ‘rust’ when iron (in the bacteria) and oxygen (in the air) come together.
 This slime is most commonly found near springs, where, iron-rich groundwater comes to the surface.
 Slime can also form where there is an abundance of decaying plant or animal material.

 Green Coloured Water

 Ponds and estuaries often turn green during the summer months.
-The colour, which can range from drab olive to ‘lime ricky’ green, is the result of a heavy growth (or bloom) of very small (microscopic) algae (known as phytoplankton).
-Blooms are often the result of nutrients in water and as a result are a concern to the environment.
+The colour, which can range from drab olive to ‘lime ricky’ green, is the result of a heavy growth (or bloom) of very small algae, known as phytoplankton.
+Blooms are often the result of nutrients in water and can be a concern to the environment.

 A very bright turquoise green or blue–green colour to the water may indicate a bloom of blue–green algae (cyanobacteria).
 These blooms can also create a granular scum on the surface.
 If you suspect a blue–green algae bloom, report it to the PEI Department of Communities, Land and Environment (902) 368-5044.

 Masses of filamentous algae (single algae cells that form long visible chains or filaments) can appear to form moss or clouds on the bottom of freshwater ponds.
 These algae masses are often slimy to the touch.